Do we not see?

 I’ll think of living thankfully,

-Which is, truly, living well.
+which is, really, living well.